google/flax/docs/flip/1009-optimizer-api.md

 optimizer = optimizer_def.create(variables['params'])
 ```

-The target variables would then optimized in the train step (assuming a single
+Then, the target variables would optimized in the train step (assuming a single
 non-params collection "batch_stats"):

 ```python